 = (12,000* × 0.25) × 9/12

-*The book value of the newly purchased motor vehicle is equal to its cost as there is no accumulated depreciation on it.
+* The book value of the newly purchased motor vehicle is equal to its cost.
+This is because no accumulated depreciation applies in this case.

-Step 3 – Compute total depreciation on motor vehicle for the year:
+Step 3: Calculate total depreciation on motor vehicle for the year

 Total depreciation on motor vehicle = Depreciation on old motor vehicle + Depreciation on new motor vehicle